Kynšperk nad Ohří: Geography

 Kynšperk nad Ohří is located about 10 km southwest of Sokolov and 28 km southwest of Karlovy Vary.
 It is situated mostly in the Cheb Basin.
-The southeastern part of the municipal territory extends into the Slavkov Forest and includes the highest point of Kynšperk nad Ohří, which is a contour line at 580 m above sea level.
+The southeastern part of the municipal territory extends into the Slavkov Forest and includes the highest point of Kynšperk nad Ohří at 580 m above sea level.

-Kynšperk nad Ohří lies on the Ohře River.
+The Ohře River flows through the town.
 North of the town is located Boží požehnání Lake, an artificial lake created during the revitalization of a former lignite mine.

 History

 The town was founded in 1232.
 The town's founding charter is the oldest preserved document of establishing a locality in the Czech Republic and is stored in the National Archives in Prague.

 Demographics

 Transport

 The D6 motorway runs next to the town.

+Kynšperk nad Ohří is located on the main railway lines Prague–Cheb and Plzeň–Karlovy Vary.

 Sights

-The Church of the Assumption of the Virgin Mary is the landmark of the town square.
+The main landmark of the town is the Church of the Assumption of the Virgin Mary.
 It was built in the Baroque style in 1721–1727 and belongs to the most significant Baroque monuments in the region.